StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/add-teams-endpoint.md

-# How to Add a Local Microsoft Teams Endpoint
+# Add a Local Microsoft Teams Endpoint

 This topic provides step-by-step instructions for adding a local *Microsoft Teams* [endpoint](../manage-endpoints/about-endpoints.md) in TheHive.